-A recent paper has linked exposure to environmental pollutants, particularly PM10, with DNA methylation genes related to cardiovascular diseases, respiratory diseases, immune responses, and oxidative stress (84).
-In the context of oxidative stress, it has been reported that an increase in the production of ROS can lead to epigenetic alterations of the nuclear methylation/demethylation actions through either modifying the sites of methylated CpG or by changing the enzymatic expression (15,84).
-A human study reported that exposure to air pollutants in the first trimester was associated with DNA hypomethylation of the long interspersed nuclear element (LINE-1) gene in newborns, whereas hypermethylation occurs in the last months of pregnancy (83,85).
-The epigenetic alteration of the LINE-1 gene in response to exposure to environmental pollutants influences glucose metabolism and is associated with a higher risk of DM during the developmental stage (85-87).
-An animal study demonstrated that exposure to EDCs such as BPA during prenatal development disrupts the genetic imprinting of genes like Insulin-like Growth Factor 2 (Igf2), which is a critical regulator of early pancreatic β-cell development (74,88).
-Prenatal BPA exposure increases DNA methylation of Igf2 differentially methylated region 1 (DMR1), which is normally an unmethylated regulatory region, preventing the binding of the GC-binding Factor 2 (GCF2) repressor protein and allowing activation of Igf2 expression from both maternal and paternal alleles.
-The loss of imprinting leads to abnormal Igf2 expression, which may hinder β -cell maturation and lead to glucose intolerance in later life (74,88).
-Kubi et al. have investigated early embryonic exposure to low-dose TCDD and alteration in the DNA methylome, which affects early pancreatic lineage development using human Embryonic stem cells (hESCs) as the study model to mimic early pancreatic development (89).
-Interestingly, they have reported that treatment of the cells with TCDD (10 and 100 PM) for two weeks resulted in disruption of DNA methylation profiles, causing hypermethylation of key genes involved in pancreatic development and function such as protein kinase AMP-activated non-catalytic gamma 1 (PRKAG1), Calpain-10 (CAPN10), and hepatocyte nuclear factor 1 homeobox B (HNF-1B).
-These epigenetic alterations negatively affected hESCs differentiation toward pancreatic progenitor cells and reduced the expression of critical developmental markers such as Sexdetermining Region Y-Box 17(SOX17), Forkhead Box A2 (FOXA2), and Pancreatic and Duodenal Homeobox 1(PDX1)(89).
-For example, the hypermethylation of PRKAG1 remained persistent throughout the differentiation stages, indicating that initial exposure to TCDD can activate permanent epigenetic changes and potentiate the risk for T2DM later in life (89).
-Linking this observation with the AhR/CYP1 pathway, it has been reported that TCDD exposure for 24 h induced the demethylation of two CpGs at the Cyp1a1 proximal promoter in the liver of C57BL/6J mice (75,90).
-This, in turn, results in metabolic dysregulation, involving glucose intolerance and dyslipidemia (15,84).
-These results suggest a novel crosstalk between AhR and DNA methylation for glucose metabolism and insulin secretion.
-Further experimental studies are encouraged to further explore the crosstalk and the molecular mechanisms involved.
+an unmethylated regulatory region.
+This prevents the binding of the GC-binding factor 2 (GCF2) repressor protein and permits activation of Iqf2 expression from both maternal and paternal alleles.
+The loss of imprinting leads to abnormal Iqf2 expression, which may hinder β -cell maturation and lead to glucose intolerance later in life [74, 87].
+Kubi et al. investigated early embryonic exposure to low-dose TCDD and alterations in the DNA methylome on early pancreatic lineage development.
+Using human embryonic stem cells (hESCs) as a model to mimic early pancreatic development, they reported that treatment with TCDD (10 and 100 pM) for two weeks disrupted DNA methylation profiles, causing hypermethylation of key genes involved in pancreatic development and function, such as protein kinase AMP-activated non-catalytic gamma 1 (PRKAGI), Calpain-10 (CAPNIO), and hepatocyte nuclear factor 1 homeobox B (HNF-IB) [88].
+These epigenetic alterations negatively affected the differentiation of hESCs into pancreatic progenitor cells and reduced the expression of critical developmental markers, such as Sex-determining region Y-box 17 (SOX17), forkhead box A2 (FOXA2), and pancreatic and duodenal homeobox 1 (PDXI) [88].
+For example, the hypermethylation of PRKAG1 persisted throughout differentiation stages, indicating that initial TCDD exposure can induce permanent epigenetic changes and increase the risk of T2DM later in life [88].
+Linking these observations to the AhR/CYP1 pathway, it has been reported that 24-h exposure to TCDD induced demethylation of two CpG sites at the Cyplal proximal promoter in the liver of C57BL/6J mice [75,89].
+This, in turn, results in metabolic dysregulation, including glucose intolerance and dyslipidemia [15,83].
+These findings suggest a novel crosstalk between AhR and DNA methylation in the regulation of glucose metabolism and insulin secretion.
+Further experimental studies are encouraged to explore this interaction and the underlying molecular mechanisms.